igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

 # I2C-based LCD module #               {#AdvancedLcd}

 The [I2C-based LCD module](@ref I2cLcd) provides a high-level interface to an LCD offering an I2C interface.
-The most common variant of this is HD44780U controlled LCD driven by an MCP23017 that offers an I2C interface (such LCDs are available from Adafruit and SparkFun).
+The most common variant of this is an HD44780U controlled LCD driven by an MCP23017 that offers an I2C interface (such LCDs are available from Adafruit and SparkFun).
 This module allows you to write to the LCD much as it if were a serial device and includes the ability to write numbers